-• Apply general education and early childhood education knowledge to create effective learning environments and interactions for all children birth through grade 4.

-• Develop skill competencies required for a career in Early Childhood Education laying the foundation for future movement along the PA Keys Career lattice in Early Childhood Education.
+- Apply general education and early childhood education knowledge to create effective learning environments and interactions for all children birth through grade 4. - Develop skill competencies required for a career in Early Child-hood Education laying the foundation for future movement along the PA Keys Career lattice in Early Childhood Education.

-• Create healthy, safe, supportive, respectful, and challenging environments for all children based on an understanding of child development and learning (NAEYC standard 1).

-• Demonstrate respectful, reciprocal relationships with families and communities in order to empower families in children's learning and development and adapt learning experiences to address the diversity found in child development, family structures, and society (NAEYC standard 2).

-• Engage in authentic responsible use of observation, documentation, assessment, and evaluation in order to inform teaching, to identify child needs and strengths, and to determine family and community needs and strengths thus enhancing child learning and development (NAEYC standard 3).

-• Plan, implement, and evaluate developmentally appropriate learning experiences for all children from birth through 4th grade (NAEYC standard 4).

-• Present a professional portfolio documenting professional credentialing, experiences in the field, hours spent in the field, competency level, and use it in a professional interview defining themselves as professionals in the field of early childhood education (NAEYC standard 5).

-• Demonstrate and articulate early childhood education professional values, ethics, and philosophy (NAEYC standard 5).
+- Create healthy, safe, supportive, respectful, and challenging environments for all children based on an understanding of child development and learning (NAEYC standard 1). - Demonstrate respectful, reciprocal relationships with families and communities in order to empower families in children's learning and development and adapt learning experiences to address the diversity found in child development, family structures, and society (NAEYC standard 2). - Engage in authentic responsible use of observation, documentation, assessment, and evaluation in order to inform teaching, to identify child needs and strengths, and to determine family and community needs and strengths thus enhancing child learning and development (NAEYC standard 3). - Plan, implement, and evaluate developmentally appropriate learning experiences for all children from birth through 4th grade (NAEYC standard 4). - Present a professional portfolio documenting professional credentialing, experiences in the field, hours spent in the field, competency level, and use it in a professional interview defining themselves as professionals in the field of early childhood education (NAEYC standard 5). - Demonstrate and articulate early childhood education professional values, ethics, and philosophy (NAEYC standard 6).

+Required Courses

+ART 110 - Art Appreciation or

+MUS 150 - Music Appreciation or

+HIS 201 - American History to 1865 or

+Transfer College Requirement 3

+BIO 121 - General Biology I or

+Transfer College Requirement 4

+ECE 100 - Introduction to Early Childhood Education 3

+ECE 101 - Infants and Toddlers 3

+ECE 205 - Health Safety and Nutrition 3

+ECE 207 - Child, Family and Community 3

+ECE 208/PSY 204 - Child Psychology 3

+ECE 210 - Children with Disabilities 3

 ECE 220 - Practicum I: Understanding the Role of Play 3

-ECE 221 - Practicum II: Observation, Assessment, and Doc.
-3

-ECE ECR - Early Childhood Regulations 0

-ECE Elective (201, 202, 203 or 204) 3

-ECE Elective (201, 202, 203 or 204) 3

-ECE Elective (201, 202, 203 or 204) 3

-ECE 216 - Early Childhood Program Management or

-SPE 125 - Fundamental of Speech (transfer) 3

-ENG 101 - English Composition or

-Transfer College Requirement 3

-ENG 102 - Advanced Composition or

-Transfer College Requirement 3

-FYE 101 - First Year Experience 1

-HPE 165 - Physical Education for Young Children 1

-HPE 207 - CPR or Health and Physical Ed.
-Elective 1

-MAT 109 - Mathematics for Elementary Teachers I or

-Transfer College Requirement 3

-MAT 110 - Mathematics for Elementary Teachers II or

-Transfer College Requirement 3

-PSY 103 - General Psychology 3

-SOC 217 - The Family 3